 Prompting students to consider and address these questions while writing their essay and their reflection will aid in fulfilling the criteria for analysis and evaluation.

 Common comments in examiners’ reports for criteria C and E are:

 - Implications of results not examined and considered

 - Relation of the hypothesis to the results in the conclusion

 - Lack of critical evaluation of the process

-While a group 4 Extended Essay is often thought of as a longer group 4 IA, there are a few key differences which I have examined in this article.
+While a group 4 Extended Essay is often thought of as a longer group 4 IA, there are a few key differences that I have examined in this article.
 As supervisors or students, awareness of these differences will help in ensuring the criteria are met in these aspects.
-Of course, there are many similarities as well, and the general good practice in scientific writing used for an IA, such as consistency of notation, clear presentation, and coherency in arguments should definitely still be applied.
+Of course, there are many similarities as well, and the general good practise in scientific writing used for an IA, such as consistency of notation, clear presentation, and coherency in arguments should definitely still be applied.